 Air suspension bags cushion the front and rear axles.
 Ride height is automatically maintained by height control valves.
 Dumping these air bags when the vehicle is parked allows the rubber bumpers to come together and eliminate vehicle springiness.
-A switch, located on the top right side of the LOWER DASH PANEL, controls dumping and filling of air bags.
+Two switches, the TAG DUMP switch on the RH UPPER DASH and the SUSP.
+DUMP switch on the ARMREST PANEL, control dumping and filling of the respective air bags.
 The SUSP.
-DUMP switch controls the front, rear and tag axle suspension.
+DUMP switch controls the front, rear, and tag axle suspension; the TAG DUMP switch controls the tag axle only.

-The accessory air tank must contain at least 65 PSI pressure for the DUMP switch to function.
+The accessory air tank must contain at least 65 psi pressure for the DUMP switch to function.
 The accessory air tank pressure does not register on the dash air pressure gauges.

 Moving the SUSP.
-DUMP switch away from the UP position applies air pressure to air pilot-operated valves on the suspension system.
+DUMP switch to the ON position (UP) applies air pressure to air pilotoperated valves on the suspension system.
 The pilot air shifts the valves, cutting off the air supply to the air bags and allows the air in the bags to escape.
-After the suspension system has been dumped, and the ignition is turned on, a warning pilot light is illuminated on the dash to warn the driver that the system is dumped and not to drive the vehicle until the SUSP.
-DUMP switch is set to the UP position.
+After the suspension system has been dumped and the ignition is turned on, a warning pilot light is illuminated on the dash to warn the driver that the system is dumped and not to drive the vehicle until the SUSP.
+DUMP switch is set to the OFF position (DOWN).